UB-Mannheim/reichsanzeiger-nlp/docs/index.md

   * imaginary characters and characters of literature pieces (e.g., Marthe Schwerdtlein)
   * religious figures (God)
 * Not considered as Person: (TO DO: decide on this keeping in mind the entity linking task)
-  * expressions without a proper name
+  * expressions without a proper name except expressions containing title and demonym (e.g., Großherzog von Baden)
   * demonyms which do not modify a proper name
   * isolated functions not attached to a person name
 * Considered as Person.Collective: